albigator/Particle-Filter-SLAM/README.txt

 1. Lidar Processing.ipynb: Converts lidar points from lidar frame to world frame and displays first scan
 2. Synchronize Sensor Data.ipynb: Synchronizes all sensor data (FOG and encoder) into the lidar timeframe
 3. Dead Reckoning Data.ipynb: Uses motion model to determine trajectory for dead reckoning
-4. Dead Reckoning Plot.ipynb: Plots the map and trajectory of dead-reckoning using the data of previous notebook
+4. Dead Reckoning Plot.ipynb: Plots the map and trajectory of dead-reckoning using the data from previous notebook
 5. SLAM Particle Filter.ipynb: Final SLAM notebook, adds update step and uses map correlations to localize and determine best particle, then projects scan at each time step